Sign up via call center

 Computed tomography

-Highly accurate X-ray-based imaging method that provides cross-sectional views of the paranasal sinuses, middle ear, pharynx, larynx, and adjacent structures.
+Highly accurate CT imaging method that provides cross-sectional views of the paranasal sinuses, middle ear, pharynx, larynx, and adjacent structures.
 CT is particularly useful for diagnosing sinusitis, tumors, infections, or anatomical abnormalities.
 It can be performed with or without contrast.

 Bronchoscopy